highchair/artinruins-com/_essays/historic-districts-are-working.md

 ***

 An edited version of this article appeared in the [Providence Eye, 08 January 2024](https://pvdeye.org/how-is-providences-historic-aesthetic-maintained/), with input and edits by Debbie Shimberg.

+Corrections: Since publication, we have corrected the history for the two neighboring houses at 545 Broadway.
+We mistakenly identified one as the Mrs. Margaret Gough House at 551–553, which is not a direct neighbor of 545.